cortexrd/Knack-Toolkit-Library/README.md

 ### Cons

--   Slower and more tedious to work when using an external editor, due to the copy/paste/save of the code required each time you make a change.
+-   Slower than CLS mode and more tedious to work, due to the redundant merge/copy/paste/save sequence required each time you make a change.

--   Can be risky if used in production - which means the app is being used in a live and consequential context - since your development code always take effect immediately.
+-   Can be risky if used in production (when the app is being used in a live and consequential context) since your development code always takes effect immediately.
 You must have good coding experience and know exactly what you\'re doing.

--   If you want to keep multiple separate files (app and KTL) for independent revision control, it won\'t be so trivial.
-Whenever you want to go switch from ACB to CLS Mode (more on this later), you will need to migrate your changes back and forth to each files.

 ### Setup

-1)  In a code editor, create a new file named *AppName*.js.
-Using the actual name of your app is strongly recommended.
-This is because, if ever you want to switch to the CLS mode eventually, the Bootloader will need that the file name matches your app name in order to recognize it.

-2)  Add code from file KTL_Bootloader.js.

-3)  Add code from file KTL.js.

-4)  Add the code from file KTL_KnackApp.js.

-5)  Copy your existing code from the Builder at the end, where you see
-    ***//My App code*** (between the begin and end markers).
-Save *AppName*.js.

-6)  In the Builder\'s Javascript pane

-    a.
-Wipe all code.

-    b.
-Add code from *AppName*.js.

-    c.
-Locate the **//App constants** section and add any const (scenes, views, field IDs) that KTL may need.
-If not sure, just ignore for now.

-    d.
-Locate the **//KTL Setup** section and go through all the flags and settings to match your needs.

-    e.
-Locate the **//KTL callbacks to your App** section and go through each function, adapting them to match your needs.

-    f.
-Locate the **//Setup default preferences** section and go through all the flags and settings to match your needs.

-    g.
-Copy all that code to another file named **ACB\_*AppName*.js** and save it.
-This will be your daily work file for code updates, used for revision control, and when you want to switch from CLS to ACB modes eventually.
-Keeping this file will save you from going through this merge procedure everytime.

-7)  In the CSS pane, add the CSS code from file KTL.css to yours.

-8)  Copy all that CSS code to another file named **ACB\_*AppName*.css** and save it, for the same reasons as stated above for .js.

-9)  Open a browser to your Knack app.

-10) Check console logs to see if all is looking good.
+You will need to modify the KTL_KnackApp.js file to match your needs if you want to go beyond the basic default setup.
+[Follow the procedure here](#editing-ktl_knackapp.js).

-## CLS Mode - Code in Local Server
+## CLS Mode -- "Code on Local Server"

-This mode is for advanced users and provides much faster code-save-test cycles and is typically used for longer stretches of code development, where you won\'t need to show your results to others until a milestone is reached.
+This mode provides much faster code-save-test cycles and is typically used when you have frequent code changes, and where you don\'t need to show your results to others until a milestone is reached.
 It requires the installation of Node.js as a basic local file server that the Bootloader uses to fetch the KTL files and your app\'s code.
-The Builder\'s Javascript pane only contains the Bootloader.
+The Builder\'s Javascript pane only needs to contain the Bootloader (\~240 lines of code!), though it can also have the full ACB code without conflicting.

-IMPORTANT: Only use this mode in a temporary copy of the production app, where the developers can freely experiment without the fear of serious consequence or disruption.
-Using it in a production environment is not possible, and would simply defeat the purpose anyways.
-On the other hand, it is possible at any point in time (though not trivial) to switch back and forth between the ACB and CLS modes.
-See Switching Modes below.
+### Multi-Developers Collaboration

+With the CLS mode, it is now possible to have many developers write code independently on the same app.
+Of course, for other developers to see your changes, they need to pull/merge your new code with theirs, and vice-versa for you to see their changes.
+GitHub is excellent at that.

+### Hybrid Mode for Production and Development at same time!

+Traditionally, Knack developers have to create a temporary copy of their production app to experiment freely without fearing serious consequences or disruption.
+While this is still desirable in many cases, you now have another option: **Hybrid Mode**.
+Thanks to the Bootloader, a hybrid setup is possible with both the ACB and CLS modes at same time.
+This enables you to run development code in a production environment without users being affected by it.

+What happens is that the Bootloader will use the stable and released code from the ACB in the Javascript pane by default for remote users.
+But if it detects a development flag in your localStorage, it will switch you to the CLS code on your workstation.

+With Hybrid Mode, it is also possible to switch back and forth between the ACB and CLS modes instantly.
+See [Switching Modes](#switching-modes).

 ### Pros